1Snipy/SnipyL-Music-Bot/README.md

 Join our Discord server for community support.

 # License
-PRSEK is licensed under the MIT License.
+SnipyL is licensed under the MIT License.
 See the LICENSE file for details.

 # Acknowledgements